 Borrowing in this way can provide some benefits over non-secured loans because it is less risky for the lender.
 That is since they can sell your car if you fail to keep up with repayments.
 This is why they may lend to you even if you have bad credit.

-It is, however, more risky for you as a borrower, because you could lose your car if you fail to repay the loan.
-You should calculate your repayments carefully before agreeing to the loan and then always repay on time.
+It is, however, riskier for you as a borrower, because you could lose your car if you fail to repay the loan.
+You should calculate your repayments carefully before agreeing to finance and then always repay on time.

 Lower interest rates than payday loans

 The interest rates on logbook loans can be high compared to mainstream finance.
 However, they typically come with lower interest rates than other types of loan for bad credit, such as payday loans.